Gold 2023 - 2024

 Homework:

-Maths: Maths homework will be set via Class DoJo on a Friday to be completed by the following Wednesday.
-It is so important to practise Times Tables Rockstars as this will really help your child with later Maths topics of Fractions, Perimeter, Money and Time.
-Our aim is to improve instant recall of key multiplication and related division facts.
+Maths: Maths homework will be set via Class Dojo on a Thursday to be completed by the following Wednesday.
+We ask for all children to continue to access Times Table Rockstars online to practice and improve instant recall of key multiplication and related division facts.

 Files to Download